-The California Department of Transportation (Caltrans), in cooperation with the North County Corridor (NCC) Transportation Expressway Authority (Authority), proposes to adopt a wide corridor from which a future freeway alignment will be chosen in which to build a replacement for the existing State Route 108.
-The route adoption is the first step in selecting a preferred corridor; circulation of this Environmental Impact Report will result in broad environmental clearance enabling the California Transportation Commission to approve the route adoption and designate the facility as an interregional route.
+The California Department of Transportation (Caltrans), in cooperation with the North County Corridor (NCC) Transportation Expressway Authority (Authority), proposes to adopt a corridor from which a future freeway alignment will be chosen in which to build a replacement for the existing State Route 108.
+The route adoption is the first step in selecting a preferred corridor.